 Talk about a holiday comfort food that comes together in a snap and is…sort of healthy!
 This dish is fabulous and a front-runner for my go-to holiday sweet potato recipe.
 It’s very sweet—truly candied—so while it would be stellar on your Thanksgiving plate, it could also be a stand-alone dessert.

-Delicious as-is, though I’d consider adding some grated ginger to the candied mixture next time, and perhaps serving with some very lightly sweetened whipped cream or creme fraiche.
+This is delicious as-is, although I’d consider adding some grated ginger to the candied mixture next time and perhaps serving it with some lightly sweetened whipped cream or crème fraîche.

 Easy and delicious.
-These are traditional candied sweet potatoes that taste like childhood and are so easy to prepare.
-If you like things a little less sweet, you can absolutely cut down on the sugar.
+These traditional candied sweet potatoes taste like childhood and are so easy to prepare.
+If you like things a little less sweet, you can cut down on the sugar.

-The only thing I would do differently is cut back on the granulated sugar and I would use 8 to 10 sweet potatoes as my potatoes were swimming in the deliciously sweet candied sauce.
-I personally do not like it that sweet but they were still delicious.
-I can’t see any child, or adult for that matter, turning these down.
+The only thing I’d change is to cut back on the granulated sugar, and I’d use 8 to 10 sweet potatoes, as my mine were swimming in the deliciously-sweet candied sauce.
+I personally don’t like food that sweet, but these were still delicious.
+I can’t see any child, or adult for that matter, turning them down.

 About David Leite